Brajesh Singh: Stay in Soviet Union

 Svetlana had hastily married three times before making the urgent decision to marry Singh due to his critical health; Singh also had refused to return to India without her, and she was required to be his wife to travel with him.
 To register for marriage due to being a foreigner, he and Svetlana had visited Moscow office on 3 May.
 The next day Svetlana was ordered to summon to Alexei Kosygin's office in Kremlin.
 After arriving in the office which once belonged to her father, she was asked why she had stopped attending party meetings.
 Svetlana answered that "she had to take care of her family and now she had a sick husband."
 Angered at the word husband, Kosygin is recorded to have said about Singh:

 What have you cooked up?
 You, a young healthy woman, a sportswoman, couldn't you have found someone here, I mean someone young and strong?
 What do you want with this old sick Hindu?
 No, we are all positively against it, positively against it!

 Svetlana was officially disallowed the right to register to marry Singh.
 Due to the turmoil and unrest in the Gorky institution due to it publishing anti-Soviet propaganda and organising political rallies where Svetlana worked.
 Singh was isolated after falling under the government's scrutiny, his Indian friends in Moscow stopped visiting him.
-Indian Ambassador to Moscow, Triloki Nath Kaul and Ambassador of UAR, Murad Ghalib were the only friends who continued to visit.
+Indian Ambassador to Moscow, Triloki Nath Kaul and Ambassador of the United Arab Republic, Mohammed Murad Ghaleb were the only friends who continued to visit.
 Dinesh Singh, his nephew, who under the pro-Soviet government headed by Indira Gandhi, had become the deputy minister of the Department of Foreign Affairs stopped responding to him.
 Only Suresh Singh, his brother, continued to write from Kalakankar.

 The translation work Singh did for the publishing house Progress also came under the scrutiny of Vladimir N. Pavlov, the English Division's chief editor and former translator at Yalta and correspondent to Churchill under Stalin.
 It had now become increasingly clear to Singh that political machinations were trying to disrepute him as being incompetent so that his legal right to stay in the USSR could be revoked.
 Singh soon became critically ill.
 After being admitted and wrongly diagnosed with tuberculosis at Intourist Polyclinic, he was taken back into Kuntsevo Hospital by Svetlana.
 She began spending her entire day with him at the hospital, where they talked about India and sometimes read the Vedic hymns.
 Singh was also visited by his ambassador friends during his stay at the hospital.
 But despite all the visits made, each time he became more ill.